The complete grower’s guide to this killer strain

 3 – Fighting Bud Rot

 Unfortunately, AK-47 is highly susceptible to bud rot, an infection capable of destroying the buds of a flowering crop.
-It isn’t easy to spot because the obvious visual signs only appear once it is in the midst of an attack.
+It isn’t easy to spot because the visual signs only appear once it is in the midst of an attack.
 One of the earliest signs of bud rot is yellow leaves.
 Once the rot develops, the fungus takes on a white and hairy appearance, similar to what you see on spoiled food.

 If you spot bud rot, you have no option but to remove the infected buds entirely.
 Check your plants regularly from this point on and ruthlessly dispose of any infections.
 You may need to remove and destroy entire plants.
-You can reduce the risk of bud rot by keeping the temperature in your grow room warm while reducing humidity.
+You can reduce the risk of bud rot by keeping the temperature in your grow room warm while lowering humidity.
 Pruning plants is another great way to decrease the likelihood of bud rot devastating your crop.

 4 – Keep Phosphorus Levels High